 Another theory is that the hair loss is actually related to the acute illness itself, i.e. the clotting event.
 Once this event has happened, the hair loss will take weeks or potentially months to affect the hair.
 By this point, the patient has usually started taking anticoagulants (such as Warfarin), and therefore blames the Warfarin for the hair loss.

 One thing that is known is that the conditions around anticoagulant usage (i.e. Warfarin use or potentially the stress associated with it) causes telogen effluvium.
-There has been one scientific paper published about this, but they could draw no reasonable conclusion, so more study is needed into this area.
+There has been one scientific paper published about this, but they could draw no reasonable conclusion, so more study is needed in this area.
+For patients experiencing these symptoms, a Warfarin hair loss remedy or hair transplant could be suitable as a permanent solution.

-Because the effects of Warfarin on hair have not been studied much, it is hard to give a conclusive answer here.
+The effects of Warfarin on hair have not been studied much, so it is hard to surmise what an effective Warfarin hair loss remedy would be.

 If the hair loss is really noticeable, then there is the possibility that you can change the anticoagulant you are taking.
 Low-molecular-weight-heparins or Fondaparinux are always options, although low-molecular-weight-heparins, as well as unfractionated heparin, have also been reported to occasionally cause hair loss.